 This a great option for a Thanksgiving or other special meal as a vegetarian or vegan main dish, or a hearty side dish!
 It also happens to be gluten-free.

-- 2 large acorn squash (about 2½ pounds each) or 4 small acorn squash
+- 2 large acorn squash (2½ pounds each) or 4 small acorn squash

 - ¼ cup fresh sage